getify/You-Dont-Know-JS/scope-closures/apB.md

 })();
 ```

-The general approach I used here for each utility was:
+The general steps I used for each utility:

 1. Wrap an IIFE to define the scope for the cache variable to reside.

-2. On each underlying call, first check the cache and if present, return.
+2. In the underlying call, first check the cache, and if a result is already known, return.

 3. At each place where a `return` was happening originally, assign to the cache and just return the results of that assignment operation—this is a space savings trick mostly just for brevity in the book.

 I also renamed the inner function from `factorize(..)` to `findFactors(..)`.
-That's not technically necessary, but it helps it make clearer which function the recursive calls are.
+That's not technically necessary, but it helps it make clearer which function the recursive calls invoke.

 ### Suggested: Closure (PART 2)